Azure/autorest.modelerfour/modelerfour/readme.md

   # defaults to false
   additional-checks: false|true

+  # always create the content-type parameter for binary requests
+  # when it's only one possible value, make it a constant.
+  always-create-content-type-parameter: true

   # customization of the identifier normalization and naming provided by the prenamer.
   # pascal|pascalcase - MultiWordIdentifier
   # camel|camelcase - multiWordIdentifier